 Genmaicha is different from matcha because of toasted rice, which gives it a different aroma, flavor, and appearance.
-Matcha powder is sometimes added to genmaicha tea by dusting it over the whole tea leaves and toasted rice.
+Matcha green tea powder is sometimes added to genmaicha tea by dusting it over the whole tea leaves and toasted rice.
 This popular blend is called matcha-iri genmaicha and is widely available in tea shops and in online stores.

 Benefits of Genmaicha Tea

-- Healthy antioxidants: Green tea is known for being full of antioxidants.
-These botanical compounds are associated with preventing a wide range of chronic health conditions such as cancer and heart disease.
+- Healthy antioxidants: Green tea is known for being full of powerful antioxidants.
+These botanical compounds are associated with fighting free radicals and preventing a wide range of chronic health conditions such as cancer and heart disease.

 - Lower blood pressure: Drinking green tea is associated with lower blood pressure levels, which can help prevent medical incidences such as stroke and heart attack.

 - Improved mood and relaxation: Green tea contains GABA (Gamma-Aminobutyric Acid) and theanine, amino acids associated with improved mental health.
 Green tea combines a mild sedative effect with increased levels of mental clarity and focus.